Create a data class

 A data class without a classification rule can be used only for manual classification.

-12. From the Type list, select the type of classification rule that you want to add to the data class.
-The possible values are: Regular expression and List of values.
+15. From the Type list, select the type of classification rule that you want to add to the data class.
+The possible values are: Regular expression for column names, Data type, Regular expression for data, and List of values for data.

 Depending on your selection, extra fields appear.